The Bankrate promise

 - Your loan costs.
 There are no cash-out refinance fees, which can be between 3 percent and 6 percent of the loan principal and are often higher than those of a regular mortgage.
 That said, buyers who choose delayed financing should be ready for all of the closing costs that come with initiating a new mortgage loan.

 - The potential for rate increases.
 If homebuyers wait too long to secure a mortgage after they buy the house through delayed financing, they may face higher interest rates.
-In today’s rising-rate environment, this is a possibility.
+In today’s high-rate environment, this is a possibility.
 “When you’re talking about bigger loans, an eighth or a quarter of a percentage point rate hike can be significant,” says Ben Dunbar, CFP, managing partner at Gerber Kawasaki Wealth and Investment Management in Santa Monica, California.

 - Home quality considerations.
 Cash buyers — including those planning to delay financing — sidestep certain lender requirements.
 For example, they can buy a home that doesn’t pass inspection, fix it up within 60 days and still qualify for their mortgage.
 This is common for people in certain areas of the country, especially along the coasts and in vacation spots, says Seelenbinder.
 However, buying a home that’s not eligible for financing because of its condition can become a financial disaster.
 “It’s a little worrisome that people will buy a house with major damage or structural problems with cash, hoping to get a mortgage later.
 Unless they hire experts to inspect the house, they really don’t know what they’re buying,” says Dunbar.
 In that situation, it’s essential to hire inspectors who are specialists (for example, in construction or electrical work) to do a thorough evaluation.
 The worst-case scenario is buying a property, finding the problems are worse than you realized and then pouring in more cash to remedy them.
 Worse still, if you can’t afford the repairs, you might not get the delayed financing and your cash will stay tied up in the home.